 “For my team and I, winning at the pitching session validates our vision for the future of e-commerce in Africa, that is, conversational and social commerce,” Ronald Tagoe, Founder of ChatBots Africa, told TechCabal.
 “We are very elated by this validation and look forward to an exciting future.”

-Based in Kenya, ChatBots is a multi-channel bot platform that allows companies to use AI chatbots on WhatsApp.
+Operational in Ghana and Kenya, ChatBots is a multi-channel bot platform that allows companies to use AI chatbots on WhatsApp.
 According to the company, the solution is built for all ranges of experiences; from the complete newbie to the advanced user.

 According to Tagoe, the startup won because the solution and business model were “very clear and the customers’ pain point was something the judges gravitated towards.”